 Can badass female characters ever be redeemed?

-Here I want to correct that, because a common pushback to that article was precisely that my swing had missed: ordinary creation categories shouldn’t be applied to fictional women in universes unlike ours, because the rules there are different.
+Here I want to correct that, because a common pushback to that article is precisely that my swing missed: ordinary creation categories shouldn’t be applied to fictional women in universes unlike our own, because the rules there are different.
 Wonder Woman, for instance, is uniquely qualified for combat in a way that even men in our universe are not.
 And while we’d all agree that Mary-Sues are lame, surely at least some badass female characters are justified by their nuanced narrative explorations of the interplay between their femininity and their vocations.

 How should we assess this?

-The pertinent question is not about whether such badass women are permissible—or, dare I say it, desirable—but in what way.
-Steve Hays has already made some good observations about the narrative mechanics of Buffy; [ Steve Hays, Superheroines (May 2018).]
+The pertinent question is not about whether such badass women are permissible—or dare I say desirable—but in what way.
+Steve Hays has already made some good observations about the narrative mechanics of Buffy; Steve Hays, “Superheroines” (May 2018). https://triablogue.blogspot.com/2018/05/superheroines.html.
 I’d like to approach this from a slightly different angle.

 There are two sides to this: the author’s intent, and the actual effect on the audience.
 These are often similar, but not always.